obiknows/its-obinna-old-website/projects/electric-sea-moss.md

 project_fg_color: '#E9D15E'
 ---

-This was a website done for health and wellness brand, Electric Seamoss™️.
+This was a website done for health and wellness brand, Electric Sea Moss™️.

 The website was constructed in Webflow in a week.
+And later redesigned on the same platform.

 See it live and place your orders [here](https://electricseamoss.com) @ (https://electricseamoss.com)